shrinkin’

 They can feel so big, you get lost in them.

 (In a good way, an endless exploration way, not a strong woman subsumes a weak man, though certainly, in any gender context, strong personalities do have a tendency to swallow the meeker, and that’s something to explore as well, but not in this particular instance.
-Men who wish their women are weaker are, well, sad and pathetic).
+Men who wish their women are weaker are, well, sad and pathetic, and vice versa).

 Anyway, so be it.
 I am married to a strong woman, of that there is no doubt.
 I’ll be the John to her Maureen any day.